shivang674/Appscrip-task-Shivang-Chaudhary/README.md

 ## Deployment

-The project is ready to be deployed on Vercel or Netlify.
+The project is deployed on Netlify - https://appscrip-assignment-shivang-chaudhary.netlify.app